ozanoguz/fgt-sdn-connector-eks-egress/README.md

 IMAGE_OBJECTS

-## Section 5: South/North Egress Traffic Inspection by FortiGate
+## Section 5: South/North Egress Traffic Inspection Through FortiGate

 Let's create a dynamic address object using SDN connector capability.
 To do that, navigate the path using FortiGate management GUI "".